The most practical and comprehensive WiFi Pentesting guide in the world.

 By all means!
 In fact, I’d love that.
 Check out this page to get started with WiFi hacking right away.
 As you read The Ultimate Guide to WiFi hacking, you can build your own attacks with the information you learn.

 rootsh3ll is one of the most comprehensive and up-to-date hacking articles provider.
-With over 10,000 subscribers, and hundreds of thousands visits to the site that've been built by our readers, we've learned a lot about penetration testing and security—and we're excited to share that knowledge with you.
+With over 10,000 subscribers, and hundreds of thousands visits to the website and Forum that've been built by our readers, we've learned a lot about penetration testing and security—and we're excited to share that knowledge with you.

 A Fake WiFi access point is a wireless access point that has been installed on a secure network without explicit authorization from a local network administrator, whether added by a well-meaning employee or by a malicious attacker.